Explore Our CampusView Map

-From Pearce, a quick jaunt up shaded steps near North Coalter Street leads you to Spencer Residence Hall — a gracious dorm that houses first-year students and is named for MBC’s fifth president.
-Interestingly, the building's hallmark shape and semicurcular porch overlooking front campus almost didn't come into being.
-The building had to be constructed to accomodate a property dispute at the corner of two streets, leading to its signature curve.
-While bring built in 1962, the U.S. governement required that the building include a fallout shelter, requiring additional excavation and special air and water filters.
+From Pearce, a quick jaunt up shaded steps near North Coalter Street leads you to Spencer Residence Hall — a gracious dorm that houses first-year students and is named for Mary Baldwin’s fifth president.
+Interestingly, the building's hallmark shape and semicircular porch overlooking front campus almost didn't come into being.
+The building had to be constructed to accommodate a property dispute at the corner of two streets, leading to its signature curve.
+While being built in 1962, the U.S. government required that the building include a fallout shelter, requiring additional excavation and special air and water filters.
 During the Spencer presidency, the area was used as a lecture hall and faculty offices, and was later converted into a student lounge and recreation area called "the Chute."
-Today, the ground floor has a student lounge with vending machines, laundry, and offices for student organizations.accommodates two resident advisors, a lounge, kitchen, and a community television set on each floor.
+Today, the ground floor has a student lounge with vending machines, laundry, and offices for student organizations.

 Hunt Dining HallView Map

 Leaving Spencer and passing Woodson Residence Hall - another freshman dorm - you reach Hunt Dining Hall, perhaps the most recognizable building on campus.
 The dining hall's hilltop location, massive double-hung windows, and iconic cupola capped the college's hillside panorama when it opened in 1961.
 In addition to serving breakfast, lunch, and dinner daily with a focus on local and sustainable sourcing, Hunt's spacious, high-ceilinged east and west wings are ideal for large gatherings and annual events.
 On the ground floor, the campus store offers university merchandise, and Hunt Gallery provides exhibit space for students and professional artists.

 Spencer Center for Civic and Global EngagementView Map